Private members-only forum

 TL

 The key question is whether the applicable statute of limitations has run.
-Depending on your jurisdiction, you typically have the FMLA years for this type of claim.
+Depending on your jurisdiction which is wild, you typically have the FMLA years for this type of claim.

 Before taking legal action, consider sending a formal demand letter.
 In many cases, this alone resolves the issue.